Market data: Types of market data vendors

-Market Data Needs
+Market data needs

 Market data requirements depend on the need for customization, latency sensitivity, and market depth.

 Customization: How much operational control a firm has over its market data infrastructure.

 Latency sensitivity: The measure of how important high-speed market data is to a trading strategy.

 Market depth: the volume of quotes in a market data feed.

-Market Data Fees
+Market data fees

 There are 5 market data fee types charged by exchanges and financial data vendors.
 These fees are access fees, user fees, non-display fees, redistribution fees, and market data provider fees.

 Management

 Market data is expensive (global expenditure yearly exceeds $50 billion) and complex (data variety, functionality, technology, billing).
 Therefore, it needs to be managed professionally.
 Professional market data management deals with issues such as: